Trusted-Seed/dashboard/content/landing.md

 ---
-title: Become One Of Us!!
-subTitle: Create a sustainable funding for public goods,
+title: Join the Trusted Seed
+subTitle: A value-driven community advancing Regen Economies.
 sections:
   - description: The Trusted Seed is a key cultural initialization tool for Regenerative Economies, stacking their DAOs with a trusted group of curated regens like you.
     title: Start Regen Economies
     image: /images/vision.svg
-  - description:
-      We started in 2021 supporting Commons Stack’s mission, by Hatching the TEC.
+  - description: We started in 2021 supporting Commons Stack’s mission, by Hatching the TEC.
 We have expanded beyond that to support the initialization of Giveth and Ixo, and expect our members to be invited to many other early stage Regen Economies.